 12 Accurate Chart Patterns Proven Profitable & Reliable

-Research shows the most reliable chart patterns are the Head and Shoulders, with an 89% success rate, the Double Bottom (88%), and the Triple Bottom and Descending Triangle (87%).
-The Rectangle Top is the most profitable, with a 51% average win.
+Research shows that the most reliable chart patterns are the Head and Shoulders, with an 89% success rate, the Double Bottom (88%), and the Triple Bottom and Descending Triangle (87%).

-Chart Pattern Reliability, Success & Profitability
+Chart Pattern Reliability & Profitability Results

 This table shows the chart pattern success rate/probability of a price increase in a bull market and the average price increase after emerging from the pattern.
 For example, the inverse head and shoulders pattern has an 89% chance of success when the price moves up through the resistance level, and the average gain is 45%.